 - Students should familiarise themselves with the internship site's routines for patient contact, including basic infection control routines, use of personal protective equipment and handling of patients with suspected or confirmed infection.

 - Students should maintain distancing from other students, staff, visitors and patients (whenever possible).

 - In order to reduce the risk of cross-infection between health institutions/health service levels, healthcare students should strive to restrict the scope of their employment during internship as much as possible.

 - Students should be alert to infection among family, friends and at any place of employment.
 See also the advice issued to different elements of the health service:

 Universities and colleges that teach arts courses must follow the general infection control advice.
 Distancing rules can be relaxed during teaching as described above.
 When undertaking performances, cultural activities or other events, the distancing rules for performers can be relaxed with reference to section 13 of the COVID-19 regulations.
 In other respects, the current rules for events must be followed.
 It is nevertheless important to be aware that the risk of infection may be increased by singing, use of wind instruments and high-intensity activity, due to increased droplet production and saliva droplets being spread over longer distances.
 There is less infection risk outdoors.
 Norsk musikkråd (The Council for Music Organisations in Norway) has prepared its own infection control guidelines for music practice.

 Study trips and students from other countries

-Student welfare organisations and institutions should make arrangements for incoming students who need to be in quarantine in the best way possible.
+Student Welfare Organisations and institutions should make the best possible arrangements for incoming students who need to quarantine.

 For Norwegian students studying abroad